Sunshine840/car_rental_system/README.md

 ## Database Design

 - The ERD diagram can be found here docs/ERD.pdf

+## UML Diagrams

-- The ERD diagram can be found here docs/UML_Class_Diagram.pdf
+- The UML Class diagram can be found here docs/UML_Class_Diagram.pdf
+- The UML Use Case diagram can be found here docs/UML_UseCase_Diagram.pdf